IvanTheWonderful/Project-Hallway_Cafe/README.md

 	16. paste the code between <div> and </div>
 	17. save this file
 	18. upload this file to the folder named "src".

-## Review JS

-### Git

-	- make sure you guys have this version saved

-	- look up a complete git rebase to clean the repo

-	- check the size before delivery [ current size is ~45MB due to .git/objects/pack... which has all git history]